-Windows users whose machines were attacked saw an alert on screen telling them that their files had been locked and that in order to unencrypt them they would have to pay between $300 and $600 in Bitcoin.
+Windows users whose machines were attacked saw an alert on the screen telling them that their files had been locked and that in order to unencrypt them, they would have to pay between $300 and $600 in Bitcoin.

 Is there a Mac equivalent of the WannaCry virus?

-There’s no direct equivalent, since WannaCry exploited a vulnerability in Windows.
+There’s no direct equivalent since WannaCry exploited a vulnerability in Windows.
 However, there have been and will be again ransomware attacks that affect Macs.
 For example, in 2016, a ransomware attack known as Patcher was distributed via BitTorrent, disguised as a tool to crack the authentication in Adobe Premiere CC and Microsoft Office 2016.
 And also in 2016, the KeRanger ransomware targeted Macs by hiding in downloads of BitTorrent client Transmission.
 Since then, Macs have become an even more attractive target for malware developers.

 How can I avoid downloading ransomware?